Travelling With your Vape Gear

 Norway has banned e-cigarettes, as has United Arab Emirates, Brazil, Singapore, Argentina, and Uruguay.
 In Canada e-cigarettes are theoretically illegal to sell but are actually widely available, to make matters even more confusing!

-If in doubt, make sure you look up the e-cigarette regulations for your destination before you travel with vape gear, and confirm the airline and airport policy, just in case.
+If in doubt when traveling with a vape , make sure you look up the e-cigarette regulations for your destination before you travel with vape gear, and confirm the airline and airport policy, just in case.